{{ summary.heading }}

 Input or condition Accepted range or rule Why it matters

-Latitude -90 to +90 degrees Determines the sun's seasonal arc and twilight duration.
+Latitude -90 to +90 degrees Controls the seasonal sun arc and the speed of twilight transitions.

-Longitude -180 to +180 degrees Moves solar noon earlier or later within the selected UTC offset.
+Longitude -180 to +180 degrees Moves solar noon earlier or later within the chosen UTC offset.

-UTC offset -12 to +14 hours Converts solar minutes into local clock labels.
+UTC offset -12 to +14 hours Labels the computed solar minutes as local clock time.

 Angle order Blue outer below handoff; golden upper above handoff.
-Prevents overlapping or inverted blue and golden windows.
+Prevents overlapping or inverted light windows.

-No altitude crossing Returned when the requested altitude is never reached.
-Common near polar seasons or when the configured upper angle is above the day's maximum sun altitude.
+No altitude crossing Returned when an altitude boundary is never reached.
+Can happen near polar seasons or when the day's maximum sun altitude stays below the chosen upper boundary.

 Displayed times are rounded to minute-level planning labels.
-The Light Curve samples solar altitude through the local day for visual review, while the window and marker rows use the calculated threshold crossings.
-Small differences from observatory-grade ephemerides can occur because this is a planning model, not a full astronomical almanac.
+The light curve samples solar altitude across the local day, while the table rows use calculated boundary crossings.
+Small differences from an observatory-grade ephemeris can occur because the model is intended for field planning and does not account for local terrain, actual refraction, weather, skyline height, or a photographer's elevation above the surrounding ground.

 Limitations, Privacy, and Accuracy Notes: